 Elevation Gain of the Kepler Track

-885 metres/2900 feet on the first day.
-Day two and three have minimal elevation gain.
+885 meters/2900 feet on the first day.
+Days two and three have minimal elevation gain.

 Difficulty of the Kepler Track

-I would rate it as Intermediate to Difficult, especially if you are tackling it over three days.
-Also, if you are unlucky enough to have bad weather conditions on day two, it will be even more challenging, and possibly quite dangerous.
+I would rate it as intermediate to difficult, especially if you are tackling it over three days.
+Also, if you are unlucky enough to have bad weather conditions on day two, it will be even more challenging, and possibly quite dangerous so make sure you check weather conditions and talk to DOC staff at Te Anau Visitors Center before your hike.

 If you enjoyed this post, check out my other multi-day hiking posts:

-- Tackling the Hike From Aspen to Crested Butte: The Best Hike in Colorado
+- Hike From Aspen to Crested Butte: The Best Hike in Colorado

 - Trekking Kalaw to Inle Lake: The Best Trek I Have Ever Done